janscience/Teensy_Amp/R4.1/README.md

 - C1=10uF and R2=4.7k for a 5Hz high-pass filter
 - R2=4.7k and R3=47k for a 10x gain (gain=R3/R2)
 - no low-pass filter

+If not noted otherwise, all measurements at 48kHz sampling rate.

 ### Reference voltage